MannyMoo/lhcb-reading-list/git.md

 rm setup.sh
 ```

 where `<github username>` and `<github email>` should be the username and email address used to set up your github account.
-Follow the instructions to copy the generated public key into your github account.
+This will configure git and generate an ssh key pair to use with your git account.
+Follow the instructions it prints to copy the generated public key into your github account.
 Again, I don't normally bother with a password for the key pair.
 This should allow you to push & pull from Github without needing a password, which is tested in the last step.
 You should see

 ```
 Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.